OpenVoiceOS/community-docs/docs/governance.md

     - Peter Steenbergen, indie dev; makes things for things to run on so we can run things (handle: j1nx)

-2)  That the Cabal arose organically, as an agreeable development team materialized around two major projects, being OpenVoiceOS, created by j1nx (henceforth 'OVOS', formerly 'MycroftOS') and HiveMind, created by Jarbas, both of which significantly predate the Cabal.
+2)  That the Cabal arose organically, as an agreeable development team materialized around two major projects, being OpenVoiceOS, created by j1nx (henceforth 'OVOS Buildroot', formerly 'MycroftOS') and HiveMind, created by Jarbas, both of which significantly predate the Cabal.

-3)  That, although several of the Cabal's members are also members of organizations whose products implement or derive from Mycroft, the Cabal is not presently affiliated with or endorsed by any particular organization or group.
+3)  That, although several of the Cabal's members are also members of organizations whose products implement or derive from Mycroft, the Cabal is not governed or managed by any particular organization or group.

 4)  That, the above notwithstanding, thanks and credit are due to Mycroft, BlueSystems and NeonGecko for making available